songwright/netninja-pwa-tutorial/README.md

 `“Do you want to install the dependencies with npm now?”` Answer yes.
 Press enter to install.

 This will initialize Firebase tools.
 Firebase will install node modules as well as some extra files, including a file called “index.js” in the “functions” folder.
 The Net Ninja says that we will change this file later.

+Firebase adds some extra files after the installation is finished.
+A file called “.firebasrc” contains information that connects this installation to the Firebase project online.
+The firebase.json file contains extra configuration data.
+It starts out empty.
+A new folder called “functions” contains the “node modules” folder, two JSON files, and another index.js file (the file called “.gitignore” is for Git configuration).
+Node modules contains many megabytes of dependencies needed for Firebase tools.
+The “package.json” file contains data for those dependencies.
+The index.js file is where we’re going to create our cloud function and then deploy it.
+Currently, a cloud function exists in this file, but it is commented out.